 A Florida public adjuster is licensed by the state and is required to carry a bond.
-Professional public insurance adjusters are insurance professionals that provide insurance adjusting services exclusively to the public, not insurance companies.
+Experienced and knowledgable public insurance adjusters are insurance professionals that provide insurance adjusting services exclusively to the public, not insurance companies.

 Why is it a good idea to hire a public insurance adjuster?

-A qualified public insurance adjuster will analyze your insurance policy, determine the extent of your damages and advise if your loss is covered and, if so, how much it will realistically cost to rebuild, repair and recover financially after an insured loss.
+A qualified public insurance adjuster will analyze your insurance policy, determine the extent of your damages and advise if your loss is covered.
+If so, they will determine how much it will realistically cost to rebuild, repair and recover financially after an insured loss.
 It's always a good idea to get professional assistance from someone who is looking out for your interests.
 Does the IRS prepare your taxes for you?
 If you are in a legal dispute, do you let your opponent decide if you are correct and how much you should pay them?
 If you are purchasing a home it's always a good idea to use the services of a qualified real estate agent to guide you through the complicated process.
 The same is true of the insurance claim process.
-Policyholders should always get the professional assistance of a qualified, licensed professional public insurance adjuster to ensure that their interests are being protected.
+Policyholders should always get the professional assistance of an experienced, qualified, licensed professional public insurance adjuster to ensure that their interests are being protected.

 What's the difference between hiring a public adjuster or an attorney for an insurance claim?